 Impact of coverage

-- The drugs available under the active employee prescription drug plan will be available under the Express Scripts Medicare (PDP) Plan.
+- The majority (but not all) of the drugs available under the active employee prescription drug plan will be available under the Express Scripts Medicare (PDP) Plan.

 - You will still have the choice to fill your prescriptions at your local pharmacy or through mail order.